goFrendiAsgard/chimera-framework/README.md

   - subChain3
 ```

-If the `subChains` should be executed in parallel, the `do` keyword should be changed into `parallel` as follows
+If the `subChains` should be executed in parallel, a `parallel` keyword should be used instead of `do`:

 ```yaml
 ins: input1, input2